You’ve been waiting for it! And, now it’s ready! The Yeast-Free Gluten-Free Vegan Bread recipe is here!

-- In a small bowl combine 1 tablespoon of apple cider vinegar with 1 cup of hemp milk, let sour until ready to use.
+- In a small bowl combine 1 tablespoon of fresh lemon juice with 1 cup of hemp milk, let sour until ready to use.

 - Place sifter over a large glass bowl, sift and combine all dry ingredients: flours, baking powder, psyllium husk, coconut palm sugar, salt.

-- Remove sifter and mix the dry ingredients very well with a large wooden spoon.
+- Remove sifter and mix the dry ingredients well.

-- Add soured milk to the dry ingredient bowl and mix by hand with wooden spoon until well combined.
+- Add soured milk to the dry ingredient bowl and mix in a little.

 - Add water, start with 1/2 cup (up to 3/4 cup***), and mix well until all the liquid is absorbed.